Turn screen updating on or off.

 Syntax Application.Echo(EchoOn, StatusBarText) Key EchoOn Use True (default) to repaint the screen and False to turn it off.
 StatusBarText Text to display in the status bar when repainting is turned on or off.

-Complex Visual Basic code may run faster if you turn off screen repainting until the procedure has finished running.
-Echo off may also be used to hide changes that the user should not see.
+Complex Visual Basic code will run faster if you turn off screen repainting until the procedure has finished running.
+Echo Off can also be used to hide changes that the user should not see.

 The Echo method does not suppress the display of modal dialog boxes, such as error messages, or pop-up forms, such as property sheets.

 When screen repainting is off, the screen won't show any changes, even if the user presses CTRL+BREAK or Visual Basic encounters a breakpoint.
 If you try to step through the code, you won't be able to see progress through the code or any other visual cues, however, the code will continue to execute.

 For debugging purposes, you can create a macro that turns repainting on and then assign the macro to a key combination.

 “The only thing that helps me pass the time away; is knowing I'll be back at Echo Beach some day” ~ Martha and the Muffins

 SetWarnings - Turn system messages on or off.